Influencer liability ruling opens door for direct infringement claims, but brands must tread carefully

 By Victoria Arnold

-“This is a far less practical or cost-effective solution for influencers who participate in a high volume of sponsorship deals,” admit Worth and Seror.
-“Influencers may start requiring brands to indemnify them from these sorts of claims before agreeing to endorse or promote a brand’s products or services.””
+‘This is a far less practical or cost-effective solution for influencers who participate in a high volume of sponsorship deals,’ admit Worth and Seror.
+‘Influencers may start requiring brands to indemnify them from these sorts of claims before agreeing to endorse or promote a brand’s products or services.’
+‘Brands may also have to exercise a greater degree of oversight on the posts that influencers are publishing on their social media platforms to ensure that they do not increase the likelihood of consumer confusion,’ the pair add.

 To read the full article, click here. *subscription required